-The calculated results for the four sensors are shown in Tab.
+Samples of the measured sensor responses are shown in Fig. 7, the calculated results for the four sensors in Tab.
 II.
 The resonance bridge has the lowest SNR value, with a significant distance to the other sensors' sensitivities.
 Both the inductive sensor and the commercial susceptometer have similar results with a distance of 10 dB between them.
 The capacitive sensor significantly exceeds the SNR of all other devices.